smoothml/data-bake/README.md

 ## Assumptions
 This project template makes certain assumptions.
 These are:
 * Your data science project uses Python.
 * You're working in a *nix environment.
-Cookiecutter will give you project structure in Windows, but some feateures of this template may not work.
+Cookiecutter will give you project structure in Windows, but some features of this template may not work.
 * You're using AWS for data storage.
 Support for other cloud providers will be added at a later date.

 ## Requirements